Skip to Content

 This second example sentence uses the regular ER verb cuisiner (to cook).

-When refering to the food of a pays (country) or region, you must use the word la cuisine and not la nourriture, which also means food.
+When referring to the food of a pays (country) or region, you must use the word la cuisine and not la nourriture, which also means food.
 In this context, cuisine is a word the English borrowed from French.

 Related lessons